 Pima Community College Transfers

-All students admitted into RCSC are pre-majors.
+All students admitted into RCSC are first admiited as pre-majors.
 The pre-majors are eligible to take only lower division RCSC courses such as RCSC 214 and 216.
 The majors are eligible to take upper division RCSC courses (300 and 400 level).

 RCSC pre-major students must complete the application for progression available for download below:

 We encourage all RCSC students to complete two internships.
 We structure these 10-12 week internships so students can earn academic credit.
 Internship experience is an important balance to the classroom.
 Students hoping for placement in a top executive development program with a retailer when they graduate must demonstrate some level of real world knowledge about the industry.
 The internship provides this exposure and builds knowledge of the company.
 Students who graduate with a RCSC degree and internship experience are in high demand by the retailing industry.